 Great sources for traffic patterns in Las Vegas

 Hitting traffic in Sin City is virtually a guarantee.
 However, a well-informed traveler has better odds of avoiding Las Vegas traffic.
-With that said, here are some great resources that will help you navigate roadways here, allowing you to be fast and efficient when and where possible:
+With this handy guide, you will go through the adjustment phase easier, avoiding traffic jams like a resident of the city.
+With that said, here are some great resources that will help you navigate roadways here.
+It will allow you to be fast and efficient when and where possible:

-- NDOT’s 511 Nevada Travel Info system will provide you with a real-time road conditions.
+- NDOT’s 511 Nevada Travel Info system will provide you with real-time road conditions.
+It is handy for avoiding traffic jams when you want to get somewhere in a hurry.
 National Weather Service is your reliable source of weather conditions.
+The subtropical hot desert climate of Las Vegas doesn’t see much bad weather anyway.

 - NDOT also has traffic cameras that will give you an eye on the road both in Las Vegas and Reno areas.